Dante wrote about the nine circles of hell; but I discovered the 10th – school supplies shopping.

 It was kind of awkward.

-I liked the design he had so carefully chose and hoped it would remind him of our lazy days at the beach.
+I liked the design he carefully chose and hoped it would remind him of our lazy days at the beach.

 Summer has become such a sacred time.
-There’s no juggling overloaded schedules and we are not in such a mad rush to get out the door, or finish assignments or participate in the myriad of weekdays extracurricular activities that fill the calendar.
+There’s no juggling overloaded schedules and no mad rush to get out the door, finish assignments, or participate in the myriad of weekdays extracurricular activities that fill the calendar.

 Everything seems to stop in the stillness of summer, and what we learn are simple but important lessons about who we are as a family.
 I know summers with my children are finite, and I guess shopping for schools supplies every August is too.

-So as the cashier is handing over the ribbons of receipts, it is a bittersweet moment.
-I am thrilled to walk out of the warehouse of mechanical pencils and highlighters in neon colors, but I am sad to see summer end.
+So as the cashier hands over the ribbons of receipts, the moment is bittersweet.
+I am thrilled to walk out of the warehouse of mechanical pencils and neon-color highlighters, but I am sad to see summer end.
 I picture myself riding out of the 10th circle of hell on my son’s surfboard flash drive and onto one of the 1,000 sheets of blank notebook paper I just purchased.